Lesson 1.4: Disambiguating Parses

 Explicit priority and associativity declarations

-Consider the following grammar, which we will name lesson-04-d.k
+Consider the following grammar, which we name lesson-04-d.k

 and which